-No. You’re given an hour for the test.
+You’re given two hours for the test.
 It’s a total of sixty questions.
-You do have to take it at an FAA testing center.
-They’ll remove your phone, wallet, and make sure you have your ID on you.
-Then they put you in a testing room, just like if you were getting your private pilot’s licence.
+They put you in a testing room, just like if you were getting your private pilot’s licence.
 You’re monitored with cameras to make sure you’re not doing anything crazy.
 When you’re done, you know right away if you passed or failed.
 You only need a 70% to pass and it’s multiple choice.

-There are free practice tests online.
-The FAA also has their own.
-But the biggest thing to focus on when you’re studying are the keywords and understanding how to read a sectional chart.
+The biggest thing to focus on when you’re studying are the keywords and understanding how to read a sectional chart.
 Or at least be able to narrow it down to a couple answers, and give it a shot.
 That was probably the hardest part—making sure you know your key terms and can read a sectional chart decently.

 What is a sectional chart?

 A sectional chart is an archaic way for pilots to navigate through different airspaces and hazardous terrain before phones and GPS were readily available.
 It’s really a map [image below].

 You have to be able to look at that and understand what airspace is what and what the symbols mean.

 So key terms and sectional charts are super important.
-Is there another topic you should know?
+Is there another topic I should focus on?

 How many times did it take you to pass?

 Once.
 I studied on a Monday and Tuesday, took the test on Wednesday, and passed.
 I got an 86%—you only need 70%.
 And that lasts for two years before I have to renew.

-Once you’ve passed are you immediately certified to fly?
+Once you pass, are you immediately certified to fly?

-From everything you were tested on, what do you actually use when actually flying a site?
+Out of everything you were tested on, what do you actually use when flying a site?